MIT SMR Connections

 Another example, from a completely different industry, involves the National Football League.
 The NFL developed a set of next-generation stats and ML models using its historical data on, for example, pass completions.
 Then, when the fan is watching the game on TV, the NFL provides stats about the probability that the player will actually catch the football for a completion as the play is unfolding.
 These almost instantaneous predictions enhance the fan viewing experience and are enabled by the ML models combined with real-time data from the field.

-Q: Those are great examples.
+MIT SMR Connections: Those are great examples.
 But how do companies with less experience know whether they need ML in the first place?

 Lee: I believe that every organization has a machine learning opportunity.